joaohenggeler/eternal-wanderer/Source/README.md

 * `media_background_color`: the background color of the page that embeds the media file (in hexadecimal).
 For Flash movies and any file formats supported by VLC, this value also sets the background color of the media itself.
 Only used by media snapshots.

-* `fullscreen_browser`: enable to display the browser window in fullscreen before recording.

 * `plugin_syncing_page_type`: the method used to sync plugin media so that different page elements start playing at the same time.
 Set to `reload_before` to restart all plugin media before recording.
 Set to `reload_twice` to do the same as `reload_before` while also reloading a second time immediately after the recording starts.
 Useful for pages that play a short audio file after loading.
 Set to `unload` to only start playing plugin media after the recording starts.
 Set to `none` to disable this feature.
 No other values are allowed.
 While `unload` is meant to be a more robust version of `reload_before`, the underlying implementation may not always work correctly.

 * `plugin_syncing_media_type`: same as `plugin_syncing_page_type` but for media snapshots.